 A Flashback of Darrow Training With Lorn

-Of all the items on this list, this one actually seems the most plausible, as there’s always the chance Darrow will deliver us a memory of the countless hours he spent training on the razor with Lorn au Arcos, at some point in Dark Age or the next book.
-Based on the thoughts we’ve already gotten from Darrow on Lorn, Darrow wasn’t just mastering his craft with the weapon during that time period, he was also learning a bit of life wisdom and war philosophy from the former Rage Knight.
+Of all the items on this list, this one actually seems the most plausible.
+There’s still the chance Darrow will revisit a memory of his razor-training days with Lorn au Arcos.
+We know from past Darrow thoughts that he wasn’t just mastering his craft with the weapon during that time period.
+He was also learning a bit of life wisdom and war philosophy from the former Rage Knight.
 What else did old Stoneside teach Darrow?

 Another Ragnar Memory

-Ragnar often seemed to choose his words carefully, and in that respect, I don’t really need to know any more of his thoughts about what was happening around him during Golden Son and Morning Star.
+Ragnar often seemed to choose his words carefully.
+In that respect, I don’t really need to know any more of his thoughts during Golden Son and Morning Star.
 I like to think he gave us everything we ever needed to hear from his perspective.
 But I loved hearing him tell the story of the first time his mother took him out to fly.
-And I imagine he had tons of other amazing memories from his life among the Valkyrie that we could’ve heard, had he lived to tell them.
+And I imagine he had tons of other amazing memories from his life among the Valkyrie that we could’ve heard.
 I’d take anything else Pierce Brown wants to share about Ragnar’s life.